St. Augustine news highlights

 Staff representatives of US Senator Bill Nelson’s office will hold office hours for St. Johns County area residents on Monday, July 30, 2012, from 3:00pm to 4:00pm at the City of St. Augustine Beach City Hall, 2200 A1A South.
 The availability is open to anyone – including those who need help with a federal issue.
 Those unable to attend may contact Senator Nelson by mail at 1301 Riverplace Blvd., Suite #2010, Jacksonville, FL 32207; or through his website available here.
 For more details, call Senator Nelson’s office at 904.346.4500.

 The City Commission meets on Monday, July 9 at 5:00pm.
 The agenda is available here.

 The Code Enforcement, Adjustments & Appeals Board meets on Tuesday, July 10 at 3:00pm.
 The agenda is here.

 The Parking and Traffic Committee will meet on Thursday, July 26 at 8:30am.
 When available, the agenda will be here.

-The Historic Architectural Review Board‘s July meeting was rescheduled from Thursday, July 19 until Thursday, July 26 at 2:00pm.
-The agenda is available here.
-The meeting will be broadcast on GTV on Monday, July 30 at 9:00am.
+The July meeting of the Historic Architectural Review Board had to be rescheduled from Thursday, July 19 until Thursday, July 26 at 2:00pm.
+When published the agenda will be available here.
+The meeting will be broadcast on GTV on Monday, July 30 at 3:00pm.